Introduction of electric cars into Nigeria’s markets ‘ll boost revenue drive- Investor

 Dr Oluleye Adigun, a US-based Nigerian, says he will soon introduce electric and solar-powered cars into the Nigeria and Africa markets to boost revenue drive and create job opportunities for youths.

-Adigun told the Newsmen on Thursday in Ibadan, that Nigerians would have alternatives to combustion engine cars through the introduction of FLUX vehicles.
+Adigun told the News Agency of Nigeria (NAN) on Thursday in Ibadan, that Nigerians would have alternatives to combustion engine cars through the introduction of FLUX vehicles.

 Adigun is an Osun-State born investor, also the owner and Chief Operating Officer of Golden Glades Treatment Centre and Adigun Investment Group.